niko1a4/Sui-Voting-Dapp/README.md

 - Implements strict access control with AdminCap
 - Prevents double voting at the contract level

+### Backend

+- Uses Nestjs
+- Has sponsor module with controller and service
+- Loads Enoki private API key designed for backends

 ### Frontend

 Built with React and TypeScript using Vite.
 Key components: